This post may contain affiliate links. Please see our disclosure policy.

 - Strained tomatoes – I used the Pomi brand, but this is basically just a tomato sauce that’s a thick smooth liquid.
 It’s smoother than crushed tomatoes, but thinner than tomato paste.
 And there are no added seasonings.

-- Coconut aminos – These replace the Worcestershire flavoring for those on a migraine diet.
+- Coconut aminos – These replace the Worcestershire flavoring and are a great soy-free alternative.
 Naturally sweet, they do add a hint of sweetness without any added sugar.

 - Mustard – I used what I had on hand which was Annie’s dijon mustard.
 However, you could use regular mustard or even mustard powder (just cut it down to 1-2 teaspoons).

-- Poblano – Ok this is my Texas twist.
-Poblano is my substitute for green bell pepper.
+- Poblano – A Texas twist.
+Poblano is my substitute for green bell pepper, which is traditionally used in sloppy joes.
 I personally am just not a fan of green bell peppers and I love the added hint of spice that a poblano gives.
 They’re MUCH more mild than a jalapeño, but add more heat than a sweet bell pepper.

 - Smoked paprika – This just takes these healthy sloppy joes to another level and adds that southwestern flavor.
 Trust me.
 You won’t go back!